rstefaniufmt/castingMD/README.md

 LOG_FILE=evaporate.log #name of execution LOG file OUT_FILM=final_film # name of the final dried film
 ```
-These setting are example toy settins and should NOT be used for production
+These settings are example toy settings and should NOT be used for production

 **Execution:**
 ```bash